nancy0361/CS516_DataPipeline/README.md

 `./mongoimport --db yelp -c photo --type json yelp_academic_dataset_photo.json`

+Due to the size of dataset, uploading the yelp dataset is very time consuming.
+If you just want to test the analysis functions, you can create the database with the commands mentioned above.
+The rest functions should work normally.

 ### Flask

 The web server is developed use the Flask framework.
 In order to run and test the server on your local machine download and install Flask following this link: http://flask.pocoo.org/

 ## Run the Server